s7manth/tp/docs/DeveloperGuide.md

 ### Setting a Default Group for a particular Mod
 [<sub><sup>Back to top</sup></sub>](#table-of-contents)

-#### Aim of the feature
-This feature helps facilitate a better user experience and aims to follow through on TAilor's primary objective of making administrative tasks less tedious and rudimentary.
-By setting a default group, the use need not worry about repeatedly entering the same group value for several students over an extended period of time.

 #### Implementation
 The following classes were created/edited in the process of implementing the `set-default-group` command: